jenkinsci/platformlabeler-plugin/README.md

 On Linux computers, the plugin uses the output of the [`lsb_release`](https://linux.die.net/man/1/lsb_release) command.

 If `lsb_release` is not installed, labels on Linux agents will be guessed based on values in /etc/os-release.

 Red Hat Linux and Scientific Linux agents have another fallback based on /etc/redhat-release.

 Agents with an older version of SuSE Linux will fallback to `/etc/SuSE-release`.
 Older versions of this plugin might return "sles" or "SUSE LINUX" as OS name.
 This has been unified to "SUSE" as this is the lsb_release ID since 'SLES 12 SP2'.

+Linux Mint changed its lsb_release distributor ID from "LinuxMint" to "Linuxmint" in Linux Mint 20.
+The Linux Mint label will be "LinuxMint" for Linux Mint 19.03.
+The Linux Mint label will be "Linuxmint" for Linux Mint 20, Linux Mint 20.1, and Linux Mint 20.2.
+Users running Linux Mint 19 agents may need to adjust their label references to use "Linuxmint" instead of "LinuxMint".

 When `/etc/os-release` is used, less detailed labels may be provided because more specific version information is not included in the file.
 For example: